A Quick getaway to Tagaytay City!

 People’s Park was originally an incomplete mansion built during the Marcos Era now converted to a local park accessible to visitors.
 The mansion was located at the top of Mount Gonsalez.
 Entrance fee only costs P30.

 This five-hectare amusement park is one of the fun places to visit in Tagaytay with you and your friends.
-Entrance fee costs P80 on weekdays, P150 during weekends or holidays and it is completely free for children who are 3feet and below.
+The entrance fee costs P80 on weekdays, P150 during weekends or holidays and it is completely free for children who are 3feet and below.

 Rides include a one round trip to the Skye Eye (costs P150 per person) and Vikings ride which looks like a normal rocking boat but it can make you feel like you left your soul after the ride or if you are feeling brave you can also try the Drop Tower.
 Not recommending it for people who are at risk of heart attacks!